 What You Should Know Before You Go

-The weather affects energy.
+The weather affects your energy.
 The heat is real.
 Don’t plan to study for six hours after lunch in August.
 Morning lessons are usually the most productive.

 Ready for Summer 2026?